sathitvudh/stat628-module2-group10-fall2022-uwmadison/README.md

 4. Xinyan Wang (xwang2587@wisc.edu)

 The purpose of this project is to perform a modern statistical analysis from the **BODYFAT** dataset.
 Our methodology includes:
-- Exploratory Data Analysis: to investigate the variables' distributions along with the outliers
+- **Exploratory Data Analysis**: to investigate the variables' distributions along with the outliers
-- Data cleansing: to clean the data by imputing some observations which areirrational and create a new cleaned dataset
+- **Data cleansing**: to clean the data by imputing some observations which areirrational and create a new cleaned dataset
-- Statistical Model: to construct a model that effectively infers and describes the variables based on the existing data.
+- **Statistical Model**: to construct a model that effectively infers and describes the variables based on the existing data.
 We also conduct the experiment to select the best model
-- Model diagnostics: to investigate the proposed model whether it is appropriate for predicting body fat using several plots and tests for model assumptions
+- **Model diagnostics**: to investigate the proposed model whether it is appropriate for predicting body fat using several plots and tests for model assumptions
-- Model strengths and weaknesses: to analyze the finalized model and its prediction performance.
+- **Model strengths and weaknesses**: to analyze the finalized model and its prediction performance.
 We also include the discussion for the improvement and future work
-- Shiny App: to develop a real-time web application and predict a bodyfat based on our model
+- **Shiny App**: to develop a real-time web application and predict a bodyfat based on our model

 ### Content
 #### data